rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 For when a few years have come I shall go the way from which I shall not return. ^1622

 My spirit is broken; my days are extinct; the graveyard is ready for me. ^1701

 Surely there are mockers about me, and my eye dwells on their provocation. ^1702

-Lay down a pledge for me with you; who is there who will put up security for me? ^1703
+Lay down a pledge for me with yourself; who is there who will put up security for me? ^1703

 Since you have closed their hearts to understanding, therefore you will not let them triumph. ^1704

-He who informs against his friends to get a share of their property — the eyes of his children will fail. ^1705
+He who informs against his friends to get a share of their property--the eyes of his children will fail. ^1705

 He has made me a byword of the peoples, and I am one before whom men spit. ^1706